PEXANE2/azure-docs.tr-tr/articles/active-directory-domain-services/synchronization.md

 ---
-title: Eşitlemenin nasıl çalıştığı Azure AD Domain Services | Microsoft Docs
+title: How synchronization works in Azure AD Domain Services | Microsoft Docs
-description: Eşitleme işleminin, bir Azure AD kiracısından veya şirket içi Active Directory Domain Services ortamından Azure Active Directory Domain Services yönetilen bir etki alanına yönelik nesneler ve kimlik bilgileri için nasıl çalıştığını öğrenin.
+description: Learn how the synchronization process works for objects and credentials from an Azure AD tenant or on-premises Active Directory Domain Services environment to an Azure Active Directory Domain Services managed domain.
 services: active-directory-ds
 author: iainfoulds
 manager: daveba